Universal Credit is a new type of benefit for people looking for work or who have a low income.

 - Bank account details so they know how to pay you

 - Once you complete your claim, you will be expected to make an appointment at your local Jobcentre.
-If you fail to make and attend the appointment your claim may be closed.
+If you fail to attend, your claim may be closed.

 - You (and your partner) will be expected to agree to a claimant commitment, setting out what you agree to do in order to receive the benefit.